Emerging Trends in Federated Learning: From Model Fusion to Federated X Learning: Federated X Learning

 \subsection{Federated~Reinforcement~Learning}

 In deep reinforcement learning (DRL), the deep learning model gets rewards for its actions and learns which actions yield higher rewards.
 Zhuo et al.~\cite{zhuo2019federated} introduced reinforcement learning to federated learning framework (FedRL), assuming that distributed agents do not share their observations.
-The proposed FedRL architecture has two local models: a simple neural network, such as multi-layer perceptron (MLP), and a Q-network that utilizes Q-learning to compute the reward for a given state and action.
-The authors provided algorithms on how their model works with two clients and suggest that the approach can be extended to many clients using the same approach.
+The proposed FedRL architecture has two local models: a simple neural network, such as a multi-layer perceptron (MLP), and a Q-network that utilizes Q-learning~\cite{watkins1992q} to compute the reward for a given state and action.
+The authors provided algorithms on how their model works with two clients and suggested that the approach can be extended to many clients using the same approach.
 In the proposed architecture, the clients update the local parameters of their respective MLPs first and then share the parameters to train these q-networks.
 Clients work out this parameter exchange in a peer-to-peer fashion.
 Federated reinforcement learning can improve federated aggregation to address the non-IID challenge, and it also has real-world applications, such as in the Internet of Things (IoT).
 A control framework called Favor \cite{wang2020optimizing} improves client selection with reinforcement learning to choose the best candidate for federated aggregation.
 The federated reinforcement distillation (FRD) framework~\cite{cha2020proxy}, together with its improved variant MixFRD with mixup augmentation, utilizes policy distillation for distributed reinforcement learning.
 In the fusion stage of FRD, only proxy experience replay memory (ProxRM) with locally averaged policies are shared across agents, aiming to preserve privacy.
-Facing the tradeoff between the aggregator's pricing and the efficiency of edge computing, Zhan et al.~\cite{zhan2020incentive} investigated the design of incentive mechanism with DRL to promote edge learning.
+Facing the tradeoff between the aggregator's pricing and the efficiency of edge computing, Zhan et al.~\cite{zhan2020incentive} investigated the design of an incentive mechanism with DRL to promote edge learning.
+In FedSAM~\cite{FedSAM}, the authors extended widely used RL methods, such as on-policy TD (Temporal-Difference)~\cite{sutton1988learning}, off-policy TD~\cite{sutton1988learning}, and Q-learning~\cite{watkins1992q}, to the federated learning.
+Subsequently, they put forth an algorithm that integrates federated TD-learning and Q-learning and conducted an extensive analysis of the convergence to these federated RL methods.
+In real-world applications, RL agents often encounter diverse state transitions across different environments, so-called environmental heterogeneity.
+Jin et al.~\cite{jin2022federated} investigated this novel setting within FedRL and presented a series of diverse variation approaches to address the varying degrees of complexity in heterogeneous environments.
+SCCD~\cite{SCCD} is also an off-policy-based FedRL framework that introduces a student-teacher-student model learning and fusion method.
+Fan et al.~\cite{fan2023fedhql} analyzed the existing FedRL setting, introduced a new problem called federated reinforcement learning with heterogeneous and black-box agents (FedRL-HALE), and posed a challenge called the exploration-exploitation dilemma.
+This dilemma entails the trade-off that an agent encounters when making decisions between exploring new actions to gather more information or exploiting its current knowledge to maximize performance.
+Then, they proposed FedHQL, where the local agents update their action-value independently based on Q-learning.
+The central server plays a crucial role in coordinating the exchange of knowledge between agents by broadcasting, receiving action-value estimates, and selecting actions with the highest UCB (Upper Confidence Bound)~\cite{lattimore2020bandit} value.
+There are still many ongoing explorations in other areas where FedRL is being applied, including energy management~\cite{khalatbarisoltani2023integrating,qiu2023federated}, electric vehicle charging and uncharging~\cite{zhang2022federated}.